agznawi/Simple-Algebraic-Equations-Solver-Using-GA/README.md

 - y^3 * x = 24
 - x * y * z^2 = 96

-but it has also been tried on different sets of equations.
+but it has also been tested using different sets of equations.